 Follow these guidelines when developing F5 modules for Ansible.

-Since Ansible 2.2, all new F5 modules must use the
+In Ansible 2.2 and later, all new F5 modules must use the

 Prior to 2.2, modules used